Photoconductive Cell | Photoresistor | Light Dependent Resistor

 Working Principle of Photoconductive Cell

-The photoconductive cell is working based on the principle of photoconductive effect.
+The photoconductive cell works based on the principle of the photoconductive effect.

 • The photoconductive effect is a process in which the conductivity of a semiconductor material changes according to the wavelength and intensity of the radiation.